Our Funds and Foundations

 As the community foundation of Hamilton County, it supports projects designed to make the entire community a beautiful place to live, work and play.

-Created by area philanthropists and managed by expert effective philanthropy officers at CICF.
+Created by area philanthropists and managed by our expert effective philanthropy team at CICF.

 Established by Dan and Lori Efroymson, The Efroymson Family Fund supports efforts to promote the viability of Indianapolis.
 It has awarded more than $100 million in grants to date.